Stieglitz's clouds

 to Europe.
 Stieglitz learned mechanical engineering (and also chemistry)

-Europe with his new camera.
+Europe taking picture with his new camera.

 Few years later, the family was back to America.
 Stieglitz also came back